alanwflood/meteo-react/README.md

 # Meteo

-Meteo is a weather built in Node, Webpack, ES6 and React.
+Meteo is a simple, minimalist weather application built in Node, Webpack, ES6, Stylus and React.
 The App provides a 5 day weather forecast using [Openweathermaps 5 day weather API](https://openweathermap.org/forecast5) and Google places to parse Latitude and Longitude for the places search.

+## Requirements

 It requires Yarn to manage dependencies and Node v8.9.1 (The Current LTS as of writing) to run the production server.

-Lastly for the api fetch requests it requires a google places API key and an openweathermaps API key, these are currently hardcoded but can be switched out as required.
+The api fetch requests requires a google places API key and an openweathermaps API key, these are currently hardcoded into the app but can be switched out as required.

 ## Installation